Skip to content

 Timeline Import

-Image-to-videoReplaces the source image on the timeline at its original position and scale
+Image-to-videoReplaces the source image at its original position and scale

-Video-to-videoReplaces the source video on the timeline at its original position and scale
+Video-to-videoReplaces the source video at its original position and scale

 Image-to-imageReplaces the source image on the timeline